MohamedSaafan/SSR-with-nodejs/readme.md

 before responding with the HMTL put a script inside it and initialize a property in the **global** `window` **object** with the redux state loaded from the server. in the client retreive that property from the `window` object and put it as initial state for the redux store used in the client.

+## XSS Attack can possible

+by doing the previous approach of dumping the server loaded state inside the HTML in a script, xss attacks is possible

+### A Solution

+`serialize-javascript`